-Step 3: A Free-Flow drainage pipe is laid in the trench and pitched towards the sump pit(s).
+Step 3: A drainage pipe is laid in the trench and pitched towards the sump pit(s).
 All subfloor voids are then filled with 3/4″ washed gravel.

-Step 4: A vapor barrier is installed over the excavated trench and the floor is re-cemented to its original level over the Free-Flow drainage, exerting pressure against the wall and thereby adding stability to the foundation walls.
+Step 4: A vapor barrier is installed over the excavated trench and the floor is re-cemented to its original level over the drainage, exerting pressure against the wall and thereby adding stability to the foundation walls.

 Step 5: To discharge the water collected through the drains, a submersible sump pump is installed in each sump it.
 The water is then discharged away from your home.

 Give us a call today at 919-847-7072.
-You can also contact us by using our online contact form, to learn more about the benefits of our mold remediation, crawl space encapsulation and basement services and schedule your no-obligation estimate today!
+You can also contact us by using our online contact form, to learn more about the benefits of our mold remediation, crawl space encapsulation and basement services and schedule your free estimate today!
 We will visit your Hillsborough home to give you the most accurate price point for the job.
 Our trained specialist will guide you through the options to determine the best solution for you and your budget.